sarvan0506/EVA5-Vision-Squad/S14/README.md

-# Dataset Preparation for S15 and MaskRCNN
+# Dataset Preparation for Capstone Project and Inferencing using Detectron 2

 ## Part-I: Optional Assignment